Steemhunt/whitelist/README.md

 # Steem account black / white list
 User black / white list that Steem dApps can share each other.

-Each app can upload their list freely, so other dApps can use those listings to filter out abusers / spammers better.
-Please request a write access to this repo via issue tickets, if you want to contribute.
+Each app can upload their list freely, so other dApps can use those listings to filter out abusers / spammers more effectively.
+Please request a write access to this repo via issue tickets if you want to contribute.

 ## JSON Format
 Example:
 ```
-/steemhunt/README.md -> Explain the criteria how you validate users.
+/steemhunt/README.md -> Explain what criteria you use to validate users.
 /steemhunt/whitelist.json ->
   [
     "user-a",